sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 As discussed above, by increasing build decisions the government retains control over its ability to deliver on its mandate and removes context switches between organizations, resulting in minimizing system expertise leaving the government.
 In order to further reduce the risk of build decisions, small incremental projects are advised over large ones.
-By decreasing the size of projects we decrease risk by increasing the likelihood of success (see [Targed Solution Delivery Model](strategy-target-solution-delivery-model.html)).
+By decreasing the size of projects we decrease risk by increasing the likelihood of success (see [Target Solution Delivery Model](strategy-target-solution-delivery-model.html)).

 Further, this method of delivery ensures business value is provided as early as possible.
 If no business value is provided, the project may be cancelled without having dedicated the total budget, or entire time frame initially intended for its development.